Hector Wilfred Jayewardene: Legal career

 Jayewardene started his career as a junior to M. T. de S. Amarasekera, KC; N. K. Choksy, KC and H. V. Perera, QC.
 He quickly gained a reputation as a trial lawyer in both civil and criminal law in the unofficial bar, with a strong practice in the appellate courts.
 He became the youngest person to be named to the prestigious position of Queen's Counsel in 1954.
 He was part of the defense of the 1962 attempted coup suspects and defended Royal Dutch Shell ownership in Ceylon when nationalized in the 1960s.
-He was the principal legal adviser to his brother J. R. Jayewardene, he was the architect of the amendments to the Constitution of Sri Lanka in the late 1970s and early 1980s and served as a Special Envoy to the President.
+He was the principal legal adviser to his brother J. R. Jayewardene, and the architect of the amendments to the Constitution of Sri Lanka in the late 1970s and early 1980s and served as a Special Envoy to the president.

 Jayewardene was elected to many high positions within the Sri Lankan Legal profession, such as the First President of the Bar Association of Sri Lanka, President Law Association, President Organization of Professionals Association.
 He was also the Vice President, Commonwealth Lawyers Association.

 Honors

-In 1985 he was award an honorary LLD from the University of Colombo and awarded the title of Deshamanya in 1988 by the President of Sri Lanka.
+In 1985 he was awarded an honorary LLD from the University of Colombo and awarded the title of Deshamanya in 1988 by the president of Sri Lanka.